enterprise-contract/ec-cli/acceptance/README.md

 from the root of the repository.

+Or move into the acceptance module:

+    $ cd acceptance

-Or run the acceptance_test.go test using `go test`:
+and run the acceptance_test.go test using `go test`:

-    $ go test -tags=acceptance ./...
+    $ go test ./...

 The latter is useful for specifying additional arguments.
 Currently, the following are supported: